greenboxal/doggohub/doc/ci/quick_start/README.md

 easy to see whether a merge request caused any of the tests to fail before you even look at the code.

-Most projects use GitLab's CI service to run the test suite so that developers get immediate feedback if they broke something.
+Most projects use DoggoHub's CI service to run the test suite so that developers get immediate feedback if they broke something.

 There's a growing trend to use continuous delivery and continuous deployment to